Donald, British Columbia: Revival and fading of the community

 A decade of highway construction activity brought revival.
 The post office, which reopened in 1930, operated until 1981.
 In 1939, two portable mills and a planer mill at Donald were incorporated as Selkirk Spruce Mills.
 By 1940, a general store existed.
 In 1946, the elementary school opened.
 In 1956, fire destroyed the Donald mill, which then closed.
 In 1960, four partners bought the company and rebuilt.
 In 1971, Evans Forest Products acquired Selkirk Spruce Mills.
 In June 1995, the Donald mill reduced from two to one shift, eliminating 130 jobs, before permanently closing in February 1996.
 In 1993, Interact Wood Products established a finger joint plant.
 In 2005, the company declared bankruptcy.
+In 2025, the site was purchased by electric truck startup Edison Motors for their truck manufacturing and testing.

 Adjacent to Donald are the Campers Haven RV & Tent Park and similar Waitabit Creek Recreation site.
 Nearby is the Marl Creek Provincial Park.
 The heliport at Donald serves the Chatter Creek ski lodge.

 Immediately east of the rail bridge is the cemetery, which contains up to 100 graves.
 Scattered among the trees and undergrowth, the headstones are decipherable but little remains of wooden grave markers or wooden railings.
 Burials spanned from 1885 to 1938 but most predate 1900.